Owensfield/voting-system/README.md

 - Users see a list of active polls in the app and can place their vote
 - Users see a list of all completed polls and results

-## Technicalities
+## User creation

-To keep votes anonymous, the software uses public-key cryptography (<a href="https://en.wikipedia.org/wiki/Schnorr_signature">schnorr</a> signature scheme).
-Each user has a private key and public key.
-The private key can be used to create poll and vote.
-The public key can be used to verify the created poll/vote has been submitted by a legitimate user.
 New users are created by 4/7 steering group submitting a request.